 What is it?

-The Community Economic Development Clinic (CED Clinic) is a component of the Small Business Law Center (SBLC), which provides legal assistance and representation to entrepreneurs, small businesses, and non-profits that do not have the means to hire an attorney to advise them.
+The Nonprofit + Business Law Clinic is a component of the Small Business Law Center (SBLC), which provides legal assistance and representation to entrepreneurs, small businesses, and non-profits that do not have the means to hire an attorney to advise them.
 Students in the SBLC will have the opportunity to assist clients by forming entities, drafting, negotiating and reviewing contracts, and helping clients through the regulatory process.
 Students will be guided during representation by a licensed California attorney but students will have primary responsibility for their cases.

 How does this fit into my academic program?